aep/ceramic-rust/README.md

 [![docs](https://docs.rs/ceramic/badge.svg)](https://docs.rs/ceramic)

-Synchronous channels for rust between proccesses
+Synchronous channels for rust between posix proccesses
 -------------------------------------------------

-This is a rust port of [https://github.com/aep/ceramic](https://github.com/aep/ceramic).

-I'm just starting to learn rust, so this is not production ready code yet.

 Ceramic is a simple and effective way to isolate rust code into processes.

+It fullfills the same use case as servo/ipc-channel, but with a much more consistent and simple design.
+The downside is that it only works on posix compliant systems.

+Serialize and Deserialize traits are required for all types passed over the channel.

+This is a rust port of the original C++ library [https://github.com/aep/ceramic](https://github.com/aep/ceramic).

 A famous example of terrible api is gethostbyname.
-POSIX actually removed it, because it's shit, but alot of unix code still uses it, and so we have to deal with library calls that simply never terminate.
+POSIX actually removed it, because it's shit, but a lot of unix code still uses it, and so we have to deal with library calls that simply never terminate.